4

 Reliability: Veterinarians can count on a predictable product, making RenoVō® a dependable choice for equine tissue support.

-What This Means for Equine Regenerative Therapy
+What This Means for Equine Care & Regenerative Therapy

 While PRP has been a common tool in equine regenerative therapy, its variability, preparation challenges, and potential for inflammation can limit its effectiveness.
 RenoVō® provides an innovative, consistent, and practical alternative—delivering a standardized formulation which includes growth factors and anti-inflammatory proteins to support and protect tissue without the risks associated with PRP.